baeyun/documate/documate/docs/welcome.md

 > Note
 >
 > Documate doesn't generate docs or static content from code comments.
 Instead, you can copy and paste your code comments into Markdown with a few formattings and your docs should ready to get *documated*.
-> Please read the [Components](/docs/components) to enable Documate to render your docs properly.
+> Please read the [Components](/docs/components) section to enable Documate to render your docs properly.

 Without much further to say, [let's get started](/getting-started)!

-Made with ❤ by [@bukharim96](https://twitter.com/bukharim96) and [@undefinedbuddy](https://twitter.com/undefinedbuddy).
-If you liked Documate, consider buying us a cup of coffee.